ludeeus/home-assistant-configuration/README.md

 For my theme I use [slate](https://github.com/seangreen2/slate_theme) on all my devices for two reasons, it looks good and I can track it in HACS.

-To access my instance I'm using my [Nabu Casa ❤️](https://www.nabucasa.com/) link both intenally and externally.
+To access my instance I'm using my [Nabu Casa ❤️](https://www.nabucasa.com/) link both internally and externally.

 ## Core integrations that I use